demisto/content/Packs/OpsGenie/Integrations/OpsGenieV3/README.md

 ### opsgenie-add-alert-note

 ***
-Adds note to an OpsGenie Alert
+Adds a note to an OpsGenie Alert.

 #### Base Command